jackyzha0/quartz/docs/configuration.md

 ],
 ```

-To remove a plugin, you remove all occurrences of it in the `quartz.config.ts`.
+To remove a plugin, you should remove all occurrences of it in the `quartz.config.ts`.

 In addition, plugins may also have their own configuration settings that you can pass in.
 If you do not pass in a configuration, the plugin will use its default settings.